Recall-Managed OAuth

 You can then:

-1. Delete the credentials using the conflicting_zoom_account_id
+1. Find the old credential using the conflicting_zoom_account_id

 2. Recreate the credentials